zouan616/Airsim-ROS/README.md

 3. Build it as you build AirSim(first **./setup.sh** then **./build.sh** )

 This will build the AirSim Version with power model included.
 To use it, you need to change your settings.json to include the power model parameter.
-You can directly copy this file into you directory (/home/username/Documents/AirSim).
+You can directly copy [this file](https://github.com/zouan616/Airsim-ROS/blob/master/settings.json) into you directory (/home/username/Documents/AirSim).

+Now, running example mission requires follow the same step as before.
+To see the documentations for both communication protocols and example missions, please go to **Documentation**